polkafoundry/polkadocs/docs/feature/README.md

 Built upon the battle-tested Tendermint engine, Icetea offers powerful solutions that enable apps to scale to millions.

 ### Powerful Consensus Engine
-At its core, Icetea uses Tendermint, the exceptional consensus engine which also powers the world’s top blockchain networks like Cosmos Network and Binance Chain – a super-active decentralized exchange.
+At its core, Icetea uses Tendermint, an exceptional consensus engine which also powers the world’s top blockchain networks like Cosmos Network and Binance Chain – a super-active decentralized exchange.

 ### Parallel Transaction Execution
 Most blockchains are still in their early stages, and transactions are processed sequentially.
 Icetea’s capacity of smartly selecting transactions for executing in parallel greatly improves transaction processing throughput.